mhasan09/technotesplus/README.md

 8. Keep the Backend environment running and go the frontend folder and open the terminal
 9. Run ```npm install```
 10. Run ```npm run serve ```
-11. Viola you're all set, Now go to the registration page.
+11. Viola you're all set 🚀, Now go to the registration page.
 Register by giving your username,email and password and then login.

 ### PS
 No need to populate the DB, the sqlite3 file is attached here, JUST create a user, login and press inscribe to create notes.